- Course Title

 - Accounting Fundamentals

 Increase your financial awareness while also gaining a marketable skill.
 You'll learn the basics of double-entry bookkeeping, as well as how to analyze and record financial transactions.
-Get hands-on experience with handling accounts receivable, accounts payable, payroll procedures, sales taxes, and various common banking activities.
-We'll cover all the bases to give you a solid foundation in financial matters.
+Get hands-on experience with handling accounts receivable, accounts payable, payroll procedures, sales taxes and various common banking activities.

 - Describe account classifications, account titles, T accounts and explain the accounting equation.

 - Analyze transactions, enter them in the General Ledger, and prepare a Balance Sheet.